Jaco's daily fitness routine

 CrossFit Journal

-1. Day to day: this routine is designed for people that, like me, have an easier time committing to smaller daily efforts rather than greater weekly ones.
+1. Daily: this routine is designed for people that, like me, have an easier time committing to smaller daily efforts rather than greater weekly ones.

 2. Generalist: this routine is designed to develop general fitness levels.
 It does not optimize for strength, power, speed, endurance or hypertrophy but aims to strike a functional compromise between each of these that can easily transfer to the trainee’s daily life.